COMP4350-Team2/Desktop-NativeApp/README.md

 - Click the `+` button to add ingredient.
 Shows a message box saying this will be implemented in the future.

+### User Story: Ingredient lists board
+**Description:** As a user, i should be able to remove an ingredient from my lists.

+**Acceptance Criteria:**
+- Given that I am logged in and on My Lists page
+- And I navigate to an ingredient on a list
+- And I click on delete ingredient
+- Then the ingredient should be removed from that list

+#### Test Steps
+- On the `My Lists` page, click on a list to expand it.
+It shows ingredients in that list.
+- Click on the delete button next on the ingredient.
+- That should remove that ingredient from that list.

 ### User Story: Add Ingredient To List
 **Description:** As a user, I want to search ingredients and add them to one of my lists.